- Code ARTH2080

 Upon successful completion, students will have the knowledge and skills to:

-- Research and access information on early-modern European
+- research and access information on early-modern European art and society; and

 Other InformationThis course makes an excellent companion to ARTV2050 Renaissance and Baroque Art.